kis1ller/todo-list-automation-test-suit/README.md

 ## Run

+Before running tests you should take API Token: https://todoist.com/app/settings/integrations/developer and replace token parameter in properties.ts file (test login credentials for https://todoist.com: ethnosmm@gmail.com / ethnotest)

+You can select scenarios in todolist.feature file by @test tag and run command in terminal:

+`npm run test`

 ### Debug

 The easiest way to run the tests is by pressing F5 when inside of a feature files, this is possible with the configurations present in the .vscode/launch.json together with VS Code.